 By far the most common roofing types on Glendale homes are shingle roofing and tile roofing.
 Glendale shingle roofing is popular because it is the most economical roofing type, and it can be used on a wide variety of properties and roof types.
 Shingle roofing also looks good on many different property types.

-Tile roofing is very popular on Glendale homes because it is very low maintenance.
+Tile roofing in Glendale is very popular for homeowners because it is very low maintenance.
 It can also withstand the high heats of the Arizona summer and the strong winds and rain storms of the monsoon season.
 Tile also looks beautiful against the desert landscape, and it instantly increases the value of a property.
 Tile comes in all types of materials, such as clay, concrete or slate, and it comes in a variety of colors.

 Age of Roofs

-Some roof types just last longer than others thanks to the quality of the materials.
+Some roof types just last longer than others thanks to the quality of the materials that your Glendale roofer uses.
 On average, asphalt shingle roofing lasts anywhere from 15 to 30 years.
 That’s a pretty good life span compared to the cost of the material, which is why it is such a popular roofing choice.

 Tile roof, on the other hand, can last as long as 50 years, which is longer than many people live in a single home.
 Most people have sold their home to either move up to a larger home for their growing families or to downsize during retirement.